-Fissures diagonised by your surgeon with physical examination by inspecting your anal region.
+Fissures are diagnosed by your surgeon with a physical examination by inspecting your anal region.

-Anal Fissure usually diagnosed upon clinical examination and can be treated non surgically.However if there are multiple fissures or fissures which are resistant to medical management can be treated via laser approach.
+An anal fissure is usually diagnosed upon clinical examination and can be treated non-surgically.
+However, if there are multiple fissures or fissures which are resistant to medical management, they can be treated via laser approach.

-Dietary supplements and food rich in dietary fibre with proper lifestyle management to control stress help alleviate this condition.
+Dietary supplements and foods rich in dietary fiber, along with proper lifestyle management to control stress, help alleviate this condition.